 - No prolonged physical contact.
+Adapt any activities to reduce physical contact. - No spectators in attendance. - K-12 staff and other adults must wear masks when indoors and a barrier is not present.

+For students in grades K to 3:

-Adapt any activities to reduce physical contact. - No spectators in attendance. - K-12 staff and other adults must wear masks when indoors, unable to maintain physical distancing (2m) and a barrier is not present. - In elementary schools: - Students within the same learning group are not required to maintain physical distancing, but activities must be delivered in a way that reduces the likelihood of physical contact beyond a brief moment. - Students from different learning groups are required to maintain physical distancing (2m) when indoors.
+- Students within the same learning group are not required to maintain physical distancing, but activities must be delivered in a way that reduces the likelihood of physical contact beyond a brief moment. - Students from different learning groups are required to maintain physical distancing (2m) when indoors.
 When outdoors, activities must be delivered in a way that reduces the likelihood of physical contact beyond a brief moment.